TeamHypersomnia/Hypersomnia/README.md

 The scripts use ``$TERMINAL`` variable for file managers that need a terminal to run on.
 Ensure your terminal supports ``-e`` flag that passes the commands to launch on startup.

-If you want to implement your own script, the only thing it is required to do is creating a ``$PWD/cache/gen/last_file_path.txt`` file containg the path to the file to be opened or saved to by the editor.
+If you want to implement your own save or open file script, the only thing it must output is a ``$PWD/cache/gen/last_file_path.txt`` file containg the chosen path.

 # Contributing